-The Magical Bakery Mysteries are good, clean & fun light reads with wonderful and strong women characters, descriptions of pastries and more, to inspire you!
-She also adds some recipes for us to try!
+The Magical Bakery Mysteries are good, clean & fun, light reads with wonderful and strong women characters, descriptions of pastries, and more to inspire you!
+She also adds some recipes for you to try!
 I love to read this series when I’m stressed and need a break from the world.
 I think you will love them too!
-You’d think I would bake up and blog about Macaroons given the title of the book, but when I read the description of Lucys Brazilian Cheese Bread (Pão de Queijo) I had to make them instead!Jump to Recipe
+You’d think I would bake and blog about Macaroons given the title of the book, but when I read the description of Lucy’s Brazilian Cheese Bread (Pão de Queijo) I had to make them instead!Jump to Recipe

 “…Like many of my cozy characters, I believe magic is all around us if we only look for it.
 Having apprenticed with a master herbalist for a year, I’m prone to concocting teas and tinctures for family and friends from the stash of herbs stored in the corner cabinet in my office…”~Bailey Cates Cattrell

-Magic and Macaroons is book 5 of the series.
-You could pick up the series here, but I recommend starting at book 1, Brownies and Broomsticks.
 I can totally imagine myself at the Honeybee Bakery.
-Picking out a book from the bookshelves, nibbling on an éclair full of magical vanilla filling and sipping on a steamy hot cappuccino.
+Picking out a book from the bookshelves, nibbling on an éclair full of magical vanilla filling and sipping a steamy hot cappuccino.
 I may need to re-read this entire series!
 I haven’t even read her latest Cookies and Clairvoyance yet, and it came out in August!

 Change is inevitable, they say.
 Struggle is optional.~Bailey Cates, Brownies and Broomsticks

 Your life’s path deviates from what you intend.